florton/PHOE.NIX/README.md

 	//All code not within function declarations is run as if it were in a main

-	//All function declarations will be automatically placed into the .h file when compiled
-	//The user can also define additons to the .h file by adding them under a "header" block

-	header
-		//everything here is added to the header file

 	//Users can also declare private and public variables with "public" and "private"

 	public